catid/XRmonitors/README.md

 - Allows the user to customize the physical size, DPI of their monitor
 - Finally, no bezel between side by side monitors
 - Blue light filter mode

-## License Restrictions

-This software is free for individual use but not for business use with more than 50 employees.
-Business licenses will be available at https://xrmonitors.com in the future.

-## Install Instructions

-Plug in your HP Reverb headset.

-Verify that the Windows Mixed Reality Portal environment works.

-Double-click the installer and accept our certificate.

-The application will prompt if you need to install any Microsoft Upgrades to use OpenXR.

-## Open Source License

 ## Build Instructions